What is the Scottish Government doing for me? (Updated April 2022)

-- Nicola Sturgeon appointed first cabinet with an equal number of women and men.
+- Appointment of first cabinet with an equal number of women and men.

 - Scotland is leading light on LGBTI equality, with progressive equal marriage laws.

-- Over £75 million has been spent since 2007 to help some of the world’s poorest and most vulnerable people.
+- Over £75 million spent since 2007 to help some of the world’s poorest and most vulnerable people.

 - A Lobbying Act that ensures big business interests are not given cover to sway decisions in their favour, but must have open, on-the-record meetings with MSPs.